 A brew of milky oats is similar, but not quite the same; both bring a sense of calm and relaxation.

 The other aroma is not known to most folk; the incredible whiff given off by wheat as it is being milled.
 It's not dissimilar to the fragrance of baking-bread, but also not quite the same.

-So many of us are working far too hard and sleeping poorly; it leaves us feeling all worn out and anxious.
+So many of us are working far too hard and sleeping poorly; it leaves us feeling worn out and anxious.
 Growing milky oats may just be part of the solution.
-Perhaps we all need to consider whether it's worth all that effort to sustain a lifestyle that really should be pruned.
+Perhaps we need to consider whether it's worth all that effort to sustain a lifestyle that really should be pruned.

 Earn a little less, pay fewer taxes and enjoy life a bit more; doesn't it seem appealing?
 That is what I am finding.